It\^o vs Stratonovich in the presence of absorbing states: Introduction

 is supposed to be equivalent to the Stratonovich SDE

 with an analogous formula for the inverse transformation, under very general circumstances~\cite{mmcc}.
-Indeed, for regular enough drift and diffusion terms this is so, but in order to highlight the importance of the counterexamples, let us state this fact in a precise manner.
+Indeed, for regular enough drift and diffusion terms this is the case, but in order to highlight the importance of the counterexamples, let us state this fact in a precise manner.

 \begin{theorem} Let $\mu(\cdot,\cdot): \mathbb{R} \times \mathbb{R}_+ \longrightarrow \mathbb{R}$ and $\sigma(\cdot,\cdot): \mathbb{R} \times \mathbb{R}_+ \longrightarrow \mathbb{R}$ be two globally Lipschitz continuous functions such that $\sigma(\cdot,\cdot)$ is continuously differentiable with respect to the first variable and $\sigma'(\cdot,\cdot) \sigma(\cdot,\cdot)$ is also globally Lipschitz continuous, where the prime denotes differentiation with respect to the first variable.
 Then the It\^o SDE